gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

 .. py:method:: left_motor(speed=1, duration=None)
 .. py:method:: right_motor(speed=1, duration=None)

-| Test the left motor backward and forward.
+| Test the left motor backwards and forward.
-| Then, test the right motor backward and forward.
+| Then, test the right motor backwards and forward.
 | Use a for-loop to vary the speed from -10 (max backward) to 10 (max forward) for each motor separately.

 .. code-block:: python